top of page

 You’re a young, ambitious high school student interested in STEM, especially engineering, but how do you know if it’s for you?
 Engineering is an important discipline — and you can contribute to important inventions if you choose to study it — but, as a high school student, it can be daunting to choose an intensive college degree program, especially if you don’t have any practical experience in the subject.

 If this sounds like you, then we recommend you check out the Cooper Union Summer STEM Program, which offers introductory and advanced design and engineering classes to freshman, sophomore, and junior high school students, regardless of prior experience.
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

 This program would be a great way to sample college-level activities and would prove demonstrated interest in the subject on your college application.